ArthurOberon/push_swap/README.md

 **Maybe try to get B Ascendent and not Descendent...
 And try to create a function to push min B between max A and min A...**
+**!!!!!
+GET A ASCENDENT NOT WORKING AT ALL => RESET IT AND MAYBE AFTER EXECUTE THE FUNCTION CHECK IF IS ASCENDENT AND DO THE FUNCTION AGAIN IF NOT**